BMamba2942/password-manager/README.md

 Then to run Password Manager <br />
 <p><code>mvn exec:java</code></p>
 <br />
-<p>Or you can use the jar-with-dependencies file generated in target by double clicking the file or using the command</p> <br /><br />
+<p>Or you can use the jar-with-dependencies file generated in target by double clicking the file or using the command<br /><br />
 <code>java -jar \<jar-with-dependencies\>.jar</code><br /><br />
-Though that assumes you have java in your path variable
+Though that assumes you have java in your path variable</p>
 <hr>